An Extra On 'Insecure' Inspired This Season's Show-Within-a-Show

 A parody of TV reboots is certainly timely, as '90s sitcoms are being revived left and right, from Will & Grace to Murphy Brown.
 "Everything's getting rebooted!"
 Rae exclaims.
 So it seems only natural that the Insecure writers would take a jab at this wildly popular, often-low-quality television trend.
 "So many of these shows try to make shows and topics timely, and they don't do it well," Rae points out.
 "And so we just found it hilarious to have a show that would do the same thing."

-Indeed, the little that audiences see of Kevin with an Apostrophe in Episode 1 looks just as cheesy and exaggerated as any real program with a live audience and a laugh track.
-However, the specific shows that Kevin is based on, as Rae points out, are Martin and Living Single.
+Indeed, the little that audiences see of Kev'yn in Episode 1 looks just as cheesy and exaggerated as any real program with a live audience and a laugh track.
+However, the specific shows that Kev'yn is based on, as Rae points out, are Martin and Living Single.
 Martin was a sitcom that aired from 1992 to 1997 and starred Martin Lawrence as a Detroit-based entertainment personality.
 Tisha Campbell-Martin played his girlfriend, Gina, and Tichina Arnold appeared as her best friend, Pam, among others.

-So while it remains to be seen how much Kevin with an Apostrophe will feature in this season of Insecure, fans should get excited for the meta sitcom commentary that's sure to come.
+So while it remains to be seen how much Kev'yn will feature in this season of Insecure, fans should get excited for the meta sitcom commentary that's sure to come.